SoftSec-KAIST/SURI/artifact/EXPERIMENT.md

 $ python3 2_run_testsuite_spec.py setA --core 4
 ```

-These results correspond to Table 2 and 3 in our paper.
+These results correspond to the remaining data of Table 2 and 3 in our paper.

 ## Exp3: Reliability test on real-world programs (RQ1)